Wonder Girl (Cassie Sandsmark): Infinite Crisis

 During a battle against Brother Blood and a handful of zombie Titans, she acknowledged that her powers were fluctuating and sometimes disappearing altogether.
 Despite this, Cassie attempted to help Superboy after he was beaten to near-death by Superboy-Prime After saving him, Wonder Girl and the Titans infiltrated a LexCorp laboratory to find a way to cure Superboy.
 While the other Titans flew to Blüdhaven following an attack from the Society, Cassie remained at Titans Tower to watch over Superboy.
 When he awoke, the pair of them reconnected and remembered their past in Young Justice, which seemed so much happier and easier.
-Conner then took Cassie to Smallville, and, afraid that it would be their last night together, they consummate their love.
+Conner then took Cassie to Smallville, and, afraid that it would be their last night together, they consummated their love.

-Ares again appears to her and informed that the reason behind her weakening power was Zeus taking back the powers he had granted to her as he left the mortal plane.
+Ares again appeared to her and informed her that the reason behind her weakening power was that Zeus was taking back the powers he had granted to her as he left the mortal plane.
 Ares then offered Cassie some of his power in exchange for becoming his champion and acknowledging him as her brother.
-She joins Superboy and Nightwing up north, with powers returned, to assist in the assault on Lex Luthor's tower.
-Superboy sacrificed his life to defeat Superboy-Prime and destroy the tower, and died.
+She joined Superboy and Nightwing up north, with powers returned, to assist in the assault on Lex Luthor's tower.
+Superboy sacrificed his life to defeat Superboy-Prime and destroy the tower.